Shinbones, Barbers & Featherbeds: The Secrets of St. George’s Alleys

 3 Silk Alley (aka Petticoat Lane)

-On August 1, 1834, slavery was abolished on Bermuda.
-To celebrate this momentous occasion, Jones says, former female slaves put on their finest silk dresses and petticoats to proudly parade down this lane.
+On August 1, 1834, enslavement was abolished on Bermuda.
+To celebrate this momentous occasion, Jones says, former enslaved females put on their finest silk dresses and petticoats to proudly parade down this lane.
 As they walked, it was said that you could hear the swish of the fabric brushing up against the narrow alley’s wall.

-To celebrate their freedom, former female slaves put on their finest silk dresses and petticoats to proudly parade down this lane.
+To celebrate their freedom, former enslaved females put on their finest silk dresses and petticoats to proudly parade down this lane.

 4 Featherbed Alley